impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
-= 3.1.2: November 27th, 2023 =
+= 3.2.0: Dec 6th, 2023 =
 * Enhancement: Updated parts of the Form Builder text areas to Text Editors to provide more formatting options
 * Enhancement: Improved compatibility with the donation block and Visual Builder forms
 * Enhancement: All donors are connected with a user for improved security and caching compatibility
+* Enhancement: Improve the Name, and Terms and Conditions blocks with global settings
+* New: Embed form button added to the Visual Donation Form Builder
+* New: Pre-publish confirmation panel added to the Visual Donation Form Builder
 * Fix: Resolved some strange behaviors when using the Amount Levels setting in the Form Builder
 * Fix: Removed WP_Background_Process and WP_Async_Request to avoid conflicts with other plugins
 * Fix: Donor honorific (Mr, Mrs, etc) is now properly saved as part of the donor record
 * Fix: PayPal Donations displays a helpful error message when incorrect credit card information is entered
 * Fix: Visual Donation Form Builder loading is improved by preventing the formBuilderSettings meta from becoming too large
+* Fix: Resolved an issue where some donations list tables were failing to load due to missing donation mode meta
+* Fix: Resolved an issue where the donation forms list tables were resulting in duplicate forms
+* Fix: Resolved an issue where PayPal smart buttons were not being displayed on embedded forms using legacy template
+* Fix: Resolved an issue with PayPal donations and fee recovery where the fee was not being added to the donation total

 = 3.1.1: November 3rd, 2023 =
 * Fix: Embedded forms created with the Visual Builder now redirect to the confirmation page after a completed donation.